We often field questions from people asking how to divorce in Oregon.

 In the case of contested divorces, things become more difficult.

 As friction increases, so do the complications.
 You often have to sit down and go through mediation or arbitration to reach an agreement.
-And if neither of those strategies works, you may be destined to go to trial and the court will decide for you.
+If neither of those strategies works, you may be destined to go to trial and the court will decide for you.

 All of these additional hurdles add time, stress, and money to the divorce process.

-Especially if things get heated and contentious, you may want to retain counsel.
-An experienced divorce attorney guides you through the legal system towards an optimal outcome.
+You may want to retain counsel, especially if things get heated and contentious.
+An experienced divorce attorney guides you through the legal system toward an optimal outcome.

 Related Reading: Is January Really Divorce Month?